Luxury shoemaker Jimmy Choo to expand in China after earnings rise

-LONDON, March 19 Luxury shoemaker Jimmy Choo reported a 7.2 percent rise in annaul earnings and said it would continue to grow by expanding its store portfolio in China.
+LONDON Luxury shoemaker Jimmy Choo (CHOO.L) reported a 7.2 percent rise in annual earnings and said it would continue to grow by expanding its store portfolio in China.

 Underlying sales rose 5.7 percent at its retail arm in 2014, in what chief executive Pierre Denis said had been a year of progress for the company.
 He added that there was more to come.

-"We remain focused on executing our growth strategy and pursuing growth without compromising our brand or its luxury position despite the more challenging macroeconomic environment," he said.
+"We remain focussed on executing our growth strategy and pursuing growth without compromising our brand or its luxury position despite the more challenging macroeconomic environment," he said.

 That growth would come from opening 10 to 15 new directly-owned shops this year, with a focus on China, as the company continues to perform well in Asia.